Frequently asked questions

 There is currently no proof from medical research that a family history of lung cancer alone can reliably inform who is more at risk.

-It’s completely understandable that you might be a little nervous about having a lung health check but it is really important that you go.
-You can request that someone comes with you to the appointment, such as a family member or friend.
+It’s completely understandable that you might be a little nervous about going for screening but it is really important that you attend.
 Chances are everything will be ok but if it is lung cancer, catching it early can make all the difference.

 You will need to remove your coat, and any other items containing metal (such as necklaces, earrings, piercings, bras).